CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 We can see spikes in the runtimes for the earlier N numbers for our Java implementations.
 Java first compiles the code into byte-code, then that byte-code is interpreted by the JVM (Java virtual machine).
-However, the JVM also runs just-in-time compilation for optimization.
+However, the JVM also runs just-in-time compilation for optimization (JIT).
 The optimization happens over time, so this is likely why we are getting such results.

 C is fully compiled ahead of time and shows faster runtimes when we use optimization.